LaunchPadLab/opex-public/gists/frontend-pull-request-guidelines.md

 - Duplicating context or sowing confusion with a variable name (e.g., using a singular `participant` variable for an array of participants)
   - Refer to the [variable naming cheatsheet](https://github.com/kettanaito/naming-cheatsheet) for more examples
 - You probably don't need [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
 Most applications of reduce can be simplified and more performant when using [local mutation](https://typeofnan.dev/mutation-isnt-always-bad-in-javascript/)
+- Set optional booleans to default to `false` instead of `true`.
+Optional boolean props should need to be actively set, not enabled by default.
+If necessary, you can flip the logic (e.g., use `hide...` instead of `show...`, or `disable...` instead of `enable...`)

 ## React
 - You should virtually **never** add an `onClick` prop to anything other than a `button` element